 MongoDB

-Datafly Signal delivers events to MongoDB for flexible, document-oriented NoSQL storage with rich querying, aggregation, and indexing capabilities.
+Datafly Signal inserts first-party events as documents into a MongoDB collection — ideal for schema-agnostic NoSQL storage with rich querying, aggregation, and indexing.

 Prerequisites